 Pain Medication: Do not take NSAID medications or Cox-2 inhibitors for three to six months after surgery, though Tylenol can be taken for pain as needed.
 If Tylenol is not providing you relief, please contact your neurosurgical provider to discuss narcotic pain medication.
 Do not allow your pain to become unmanageable before contacting your doctor, as it will be more difficult to treat

 Hospital stay: As lumbar disc surgeries can be performed on more than one level, the hospital stay needed may vary.
 The hospital stay can be as minimal from leaving the day of surgery to a few days after surgery.
 This varies according to type of surgery and the individual.

 Returning to work: You can return to work depending on how you feel you are progressing after surgery.
 Usually, two weeks to recover is sufficient though you may be able to discuss when you feel able to return to work and a medical recommendation with your neurosurgical provider.
 If you are employed at an occupation that requires excessive physical exertion or labor, you may not be able to return to work for up to one month.
 This can vary and should be discussed with your neurosurgical provider

 Physical Therapy: Physical therapy is normally referred at your first post surgical visit.
 As stated above, please avoid twisting and bending your neck with physical therapy.
 If you begin to feel pain with physical therapy, stop and abstain from doing that specific motion and discuss with your neurosurgical provider the issue at your next post operative visit

-If you have any questions or concerns about your surgical procedure, please contact the medical staff at Princeton Brain & Spine: 215.741.3141.
+If you have any questions or concerns about your surgical procedure, please contact the medical staff at Princeton Brain, Spine & Sports Medicine: 215.741.3141.
 As always, if you are experiencing a medical emergency, please dial 911 immediately.

 If you are curious to learn more about your procedure before it is performed, we recommend these resources: